jindongyang94/dbintegrations3_rds/README.md

 <ol>

-<li>1.
-Need to add checks to buckets so that when it is not created, it can be automatically created for the servers/ databases.
+<li>Need to add checks to buckets so that when it is not created, it can be automatically created for the servers/ databases.
 Right now, you still have to make sure that the bucket names exist.
 The name formulation is s3://{BucketName-(Data Lake)}/{CompanyName}/{ModuleName}/{TableName}.csv</li>
 </ol>